wso2/k8s-wso2am-operator/docs/Readme.md

-### API Operator Docs
+### WSO2AM K8S Operator Docs

-###### Welcome to API Operator doc space.
+###### Welcome to WSO2AM K8S Operator doc space.

-You can find the content you need to be working with the API operator in this doc space.
+You can find the content you need to be working with the WSO2AM K8S Operator in this doc space.

 1. [Getting started](GettingStarted)
     - [Overview](GettingStarted/overview.md)